jrtex/encountracker/README.md

 - Vite (build tool)
 - D&D 5e API (https://www.dnd5eapi.co/)
 - LocalStorage for persistence
+- Vitest + React Testing Library (testing)

 ## Development

 Built with React and TypeScript for type safety.
 Uses Context API for state management.
 All data is stored in browser LocalStorage and automatically saves on every change.

+### Testing

+The project uses Vitest and React Testing Library for comprehensive unit testing:
+- All state management functions have tests
+- Components have interaction tests
+- LocalStorage persistence is tested
+- 26 tests covering critical features

+**When adding new features, always add corresponding tests!** See `CLAUDE.md` for testing guidelines.

 ## License